mlabs-haskell/clb/docs/reports/ms6/article.md

 ### Integrating emulator binary

-It's not so easy to run up the emulator binary to spin up a degenerated testnet that consists of one node which is in change of producing blocks in this network.
+The environment that uses the emulator should run it to spin up a degenerated testnet that consists of one emulator node which is in change of producing blocks and all other actions.
-Though the number of commands and options the emulator takes much less smaller then for a real `cardano-node`, it is still problematic to do manaully.
+Though the number of commands and options the emulator takes much less smaller then for a real `cardano-node`, it is still problematic to do that manually.
 For this end we are using the same approach we use for a real testnet, namely `cardano-testnet` from `cardano-node`.
-Under the hood this tool uses `cardano-api` to genereate a number of genesis keys, testnet configuration including genesis files based on your preferences and an executable over that configuration.
+Under the hood this tool uses `cardano-api` to genereate a number of genesis keys, testnet configuration including genesis files based on user's preferences and run a set of nodes over generated configuration.
-`CARDANO_NODE` environment variable can be used to specify another binary.
+`CARDANO_NODE` environment variable can be used to specify another binary to run, so we can easily plug in the emulator.

 The emulator binary itself can be pulled into your project usign Nix flakes, please refer to [clb-docs](https://mlabs-haskell.github.io/clb-docs/getting-started#using-clb-executable-with-nix) website.

 ### Unified testing in CTL